tiagomonteiro0715/Bidirectional-LSTM-for-heart-failure-prediction/README.md

 It can be used as foundation for other time series classification models.

-With quantization, the model can be applied in sensores and small devices for IoT or microcontrolers
+With quantization, the model gets a lot smaller without pratically losing accuracy

+By being smaller, itcan be applied in sensores and small devices like IoT or microcontrolers

 </a>